 Suggestions (for the story)

-Most advanced critics will also give some suggestions to help out.
-For example, instead of just pointing out that the sentence doesn’t make sense, they’ll give an example of how the sentence could make more sense.
-The critics don’t do this to every single bit of advice, but they do it to a good number of them.
+Most advanced critics will give some suggestions to help out.
+For example, instead of pointing out that the sentence doesn’t make sense, they’ll give an example of how to fix it.
+Critics don’t do this to everything, but they do it to a good amount.

 Praise (for the writer)

 Advanced critics also praise the author, usually towards the beginning.
-In one of my advanced writing classes in college, everyone had to say something good about the story that was different from anyone else.
+In my class, everyone had to say something good about the story that was different from anyone else.

-Since critiques are personal to writers, it’s helpful for the writer to also be reminded of everything great about his or her work.
-It’s also easier to take and understand critiques if the writer already has faith in his or herself.
+Since critiques are personal, it’s helpful to remind writers what’s great about his/her/their work.
+It’s also easier to understand critiques if the writer already has faith in his or herself.

 Did I leave anything out?
 Comment below!